 The deadline for spring semester I grade applications has now passed and the I grade portal is closed.

-To support those of you who find themselves in an immediate crisis due to COVID-19 and, where relevant, have taken reasonable action, the institution has created an I-Grade which covers all non-health, non-counselling, and non-chaplaincy issues related specifically to COVID-19.
-This category may cover, for example, students with a change in any home care arrangement, an inability to engage in remote assessment due to a change in personal circumstances, inability to access LENS related learning supports remotely, or students who lack access to a digital infrastructure with no alternative assessment mode (it should be noted that this list is indicative only).
-For the avoidance of doubt this category does not include any health-related issues pertaining to COVID-19, in this instance please use the Student Health Centre I-Grade Application.
+In the case of a COVID-19 related impact that is not covered within our current regulations for I grades, a category for circumstantial issues will be facilitated.
+For example, this category may cover students with a change in any home care arrangement, an inability to engage in remote assessment due to a change in personal circumstances, inability to access LENS related learning supports remotely, students who lack access to a digital infrastructure with no alternative assessment mode - this list is indicative only.

 Due to an unprecedented call on our front-line healthcare workers, the University is keen to minimise the impact of our internal processes on the countries health system and services.
 As such, where you are submitting an application for a Student Health Centre I-Grade for consideration and you do not already have third-party certification that supports the application, there is no requirement to seek such certification.
 The application must include the full details of the medical related issue and, where available, reference any third-party certification that supports the application.
 There is no need to submit copies of any third-party certification to the University at this stage but you should retain copies for future use if required.
 Where no third-party certification is available, it is vitally important to state that you are self-certifying.

 For the avoidance of doubt this category includes health related issues pertaining to COVID-19, for all non-health related COVID-19 issues please use the COVID-19 Exceptional Application.